List of Mga Kuwento ni Lola Basyang episodes

-The following is the list of episodes for Mga Kuwento ni Lola Basyang (The Folktales of Grandma Basyang), a Filipino live-action children's television anthology series retelling popular Severino Reyes' classic tales.
+The following is the list of episodes for Mga Kuwento ni Lola Basyang (The Folktales of Grandma Basyang), a Filipino live-action children's television anthology series.
+The series is a retelling of the popular Severino Reyes' classic tales.
 It headlines Manilyn Reynes as Herbie, Lola Basyang's compassionately strong-willed and high-spirited granddaughter who has made it her personal advocacy to disseminate Lola Basyang's stories; and Paul Salas as Herbie's eight-year-old son Efren.
 Together, they drive around in a "rolling library" packed with Lola Basyang's books and goes to various places to spread Lola Basyang's classic tales and golden values.

-The show was originally aired weekly on GMA Network from February 4, 2007 to August 12, 2007 with the total of twenty-six episodes.
+The series was originally aired weekly on GMA Network from February 4, 2007 to August 12, 2007 with the total of twenty-six episodes.
 It was also aired in GMA Pinoy TV from 2007 to 2008.

-The show won Best Children's Program in 2007 Catholic Mass Media Awards.
+The series won Best Children's Program in 2007 by Catholic Mass Media Awards.